 Advertising in emedinews

-emedinews is the first daily emedical newspaper of the country.
+emedinews is a new venture of IJCP Group and is the first daily emedical newspaper of the country.
 One can advertise with a singe insertion or 30 insertions in a month.
-Contact firstname.lastname@example.org.
+For details contact email@example.com.

 emedinews: revisiting 2009

-IJCP Group is organizing emedinews: Revisiting 2009, a day -long conference on 10th Jan 2010 at Maulana Azad Auditorium.
+IJCP Group is organizing emedinews: Revisiting 2009, a day-long medical conference on 10th January, 2010 at Maulana Azad Auditorium.
 It will be attended by over 1000 doctors.
 Topics will be top happenings in the year 2009.
-There is no registration fee however advanced registration is required.
+There will be no registration fee.
+Advanced registration required.
 Top experts will deliver lectures.
-CME will be followed by lively cultural evening, doctors of the year award, dance and dinner.
-For regiatration mail email@example.com
+It will be followed with lively cultural evening, doctors of the year award, dance and dinner.
+For regiatration mail firstname.lastname@example.org

 You can gift emedinews to some one just write to email@example.com